SAP Commerce Cloud Migration Checklist: 6 Phases That Actually Matter

 Phase 2: What Compatibility Issues Will You Hit?

 23% of developer time is spent managing technical debt (Journal of Systems and Software, 2023).
-The compatibility phase is where you identify the technical debt that needs resolution before migration — not during it.
+The compatibility phase is where you identify the technical debt that needs resolution before migration.
+Finding these problems mid-sprint is how budgets explode.

 Code adaptation.
-On-prem customisations often rely on direct file system access, custom build scripts, or server-level configurations that don’t exist in Commerce Cloud’s managed environment.
-Identify these dependencies early and plan alternatives.
+On-prem customisations often rely on direct file system access, custom build scripts, or server-level configurations that simply don’t exist in Commerce Cloud’s managed environment.
+Identify these dependencies early.

 Extension compatibility.
 Check every third-party extension against Commerce Cloud compatibility.
 Some extensions have cloud-ready versions; others need replacements.
-Don’t assume compatibility — verify it with the vendor and test it in a cloud sandbox.
+Don’t assume compatibility.
+Verify it with the vendor and test it in a cloud sandbox.
+We’ve been burned by “should work” more times than I’d like to admit.

 Data model review.
 Does your type system need changes for the cloud?
 Are there custom item types that could be replaced by standard Commerce Cloud functionality?
 Efficient data handling matters more in a managed cloud environment where you can’t tune database configurations directly.